 Who made your clothes and why is it importantShare on Facebook

-Varusteleka wants to be on the side of the good guys in all our activities.
-Therefore when we heard in 2020 about the Fashion Revolution Week that demands a fairer and safer clothing industry, we jumped right in.
-And we participate in it also in 2021.
+Varusteleka wants to be on the side of the good guys in all our functions.
+Therefore, when we heard in 2020 about the Fashion Revolution Week that demands a fairer and safer clothing industry, we jumped right in.
+And we participate also in 2022.